Mester/demo-day-vikings/scope.md

 ## Timeless music for you and your friends to listen to when you want something like that: the web app
+*App name subject to change at a later date.*

 #### *Team members.* Name, short bio, github profile, social media profile (optional).